-In general, the approach to spill cleanup is to secure the spill area and contact the Shop Superintendent and/or the Emergency Management Division-Emergency Response (EMD-ER) Team (if necessary).
-For incidental releases, Micro-Blaze® or dry absorbents are used and the contaminated absorbents from spill clean-up are containerized and disposed of properly off-site.
+In general, the approach to spill cleanup is to secure the spill area and contact the Operations and Maintenance Coordinator (OMC) and/or the Emergency Management Division Emergency Response (EMD-ER) Team (if necessary).
+For incidental releases, Micro-Blaze or dry absorbents are used and contaminated absorbents from spill cleanup are disposed of properly.

 All spills or releases are reported to EPC-CP by using the spills pager (505) 664-7722.
-Although incidental spills may be cleaned up by facility personnel, all emergency spills or releases are reported to Emergency Management Division-Emergency Response (EMD-ER) and/or the Facility Duty Officer by calling 667-2400.
+Although incidental spills may be cleaned up by facility personnel, all emergency spills or releases are reported to (EMD-ER) and/or the Facility Duty Officer by calling 667-

+2400.
 If fire or explosion is present, or if the potential for such exists, the situation must be reported by dialing 911 from a non-cellular phone or by activating a fire pull box.
 In the event of a spill, EMD-ER will coordinate appropriate cleanup procedures and EPC-CP will notify the individuals or organizations responsible for completing spill reports and providing information needed to fulfill regulatory reporting requirements.

-Unauthorized releases or discharges within industrial facility boundaries are entered into the CAR database in accordance with EPC-CP-QP-022, MSGP Corrective Actions.
+Unauthorized releases or discharges within industrial facility boundaries are entered into the MSGP Corrective Action Reporting database in accordance with EPC-CP-QP-022, MSGP Corrective Actions.
 In addition, the completion of an Unplanned Release Report is required in the event of a spill.
-The report will be submitted to EPC-CP personnel and handled according to internal spill record keeping procedures.
-Spills may be "reportable"

-(requiring external agency notification) depending on the nature of the spilled material and the location of the release.
-External agency notification may consist of verbal and/or written notification to the National Response Center, Environmental Protection Agency Region VI, or the New Mexico Environment Department (NMED).
+The report is submitted to EPC-CP personnel and handled according to internal spill record keeping procedures.
+Spills may be "reportable" (requiring external agency notification) depending on the nature of the spilled material and the location of the release.
+External agency notification may consist of verbal and/or written notification to the National Response Center, Environmental Protection Agency (Region VI) or the New Mexico Environment Department (NMED).
 EMD-ER, the FOD and EPC-CP, in accordance with Laboratory and DOE policies and federal and state regulatory reporting requirements, will make the determination for the type of reporting required.
-EPC-CP-QP-0903, Environmental Reporting Requirements for Releases or Events is used for this purpose (see Attachment 21).
+EPC-DO-QP-101, Environmental Reporting Requirements for Releases or Events is used for this purpose (see Attachment 21).

 Copies of internal spill reports are maintained by the responsible organization and in the EPC-CP database.
-The EPC-CP procedure for spill reporting and response, EPC-CP-QP-007, Spill Investigations, can be found in Attachment 22 of this SWPPP.
+The EPC-CP procedure for spill reporting and response, EPC-CP-QP-1007, Spill Investigations, can be found in Attachment 22 of this SWPPP.